-Gandhi was raised as a Hindu, but Buddha said the same thing, and so does Christianity–and even science too.
+Gandhi was raised as a Hindu, but Buddha said the same thing, and so does Christianity and most of the others; strangely even science too.
 The Christian version of this would be, God created man in his own image.
-People always think that the “own” is God’s image but it’s actually the man’s image.
+People always think that the “own” means God’s image but it’s actually the man’s image.
 So God created man in his–the man’s (or woman’s)–own image.
 Their image of themselves.

-Using the religious perspective, this means an all-powerful intelligent energy created a man, and now that man–like a projector–is free to be whoever he believes himself to be.
-If he thinks insecure thoughts, he will be insecure.
-If he thinks confident thoughts, he will be confident.
-So to rewrite the phrase, it would be: God created mankind and gave them the power and freedom to choose the characteristics that will enact their lives.
+Using the religious perspective, this means an all-powerful intelligent energy created a person, and now that person–like a projector–is free to be whoever she or he believes themselves to be.
+If they thinks insecure thoughts they will be insecure.
+If they think confident thoughts they will be confident.
+So, to rewrite the phrase, it would be: God created mankind and gave us the power and freedom to choose our direction with intention.

-If you prefer science, then let’s define God.
-You’ll know that biology is ultimately chemistry, which is ultimately physics.
-So if you took the body, and went down to the cell, and then down to the protons and electrons and the logic that make up the cell–if you took all of the energy and logic that makes up the man, just call that energy and the laws of nature, God.
+If we prefer science, then let’s define God.
+If you like science you’ll know that biology is ultimately chemistry, which is ultimately physics.
+If you took the body, and went down to the cellular level, that would be you, but not the way you understand you.
+Then if we went down to the protons and electrons and the laws that make up the atoms that’s an understanding about moving masses of energy that act according to the The Laws of Nature.
+That gets a scientist pretty close to God without much discomfort.

-So now there’s this Being, and all of the cells would still be there whether it was alive or dead, but there’s this extra energy–this ATP electricity–that inhabits more than just the cells.
+So now all that physics does it thing and there’s this Being that exists.
+All of the cells would still be there whether it was alive or dead, but there’s this extra energy–this ATP electricity–that inhabits more than just the cells.
 This energy is what brings a being to life.
-And that life-energy appears to us as consciousness, which in turn is a performance space in which we can enact whatever psychological thoughts we choose.
+And that life-energy appears to us as consciousness, which in turn is a performance space in which we can enact whatever psychological thoughts and reality we choose.

 So whether you believe in God or science, the answer is still the same.
-Knowing how powerful you are, and knowing you will enact whatever narrative you tell yourself; be prudent and intentional.
+Knowing how powerful you are, and knowing you will enact whatever narrative you tell yourself, be prudent and intentional with your thoughts.
 Quiet your critical, judgmental mind.
 Instead, engage with the energy of the universe around you, whether that’s a rock, a tree, some water, a friend or even a total stranger.
 And when you do, do it with great confidence.
 For you are ultimately made up of the very same energy as every enemy and every hero you’ve ever known.

 Now go Be a hero.